-To appreciate the convergence behavior of the new tomography algorithm in terms of mesh sizes, we check the $L^2$ -error of the velocity model and the averaged $L^2$ -error of the traveltime functions as defined in equation (74).
-The different discretized meshes are defined by $\Delta x = \Delta y = 1/16$ , 1/32, 1/64, and 1/128, respectively, and the results are shown in 11 which indicates that while keeping the number of sources fixed, increasing the number of receivers (data points located at mesh points on the boundary) allows us to decrease the $L^2$ fitting errors more.
-At the same time, the two figures also show that increasing the number of sources also allow us to decrease $L^2$ -fitting errors while keeping the number of receivers fixed.
+To appreciate the convergence behavior of the new tomography algorithm in terms of mesh sizes, we check the $L^2$ -error of the velocity model and the averaged $L^2$ -error of the traveltime functions as defined in (6.1).
+The different discretized meshes are defined by $\Delta x = \Delta y = 1/16$ , 1/32, 1/64, and 1/128, respectively, and the results are shown in Figure 11, which indicates that while keeping the number of sources fixed, increasing the number of receivers (data points located at mesh points on the boundary) allows us to decrease the $L^2$ -fitting errors.
+At the same time, the two figures also show that increasing the number of sources allows us to decrease $L^2$ -fitting errors while keeping the number of receivers fixed.